How Much Does Good User Interface Design Matter?

 UI plays a major role in encouraging engagement on your website or app.
 Users visit websites or interact with apps with a specific intent, from learning more about UX best practices to buying a gift for a friend.

-The best UI design takes into consideration the user’s intent and guides them to their desired action.
+The best User interface design takes into consideration the user’s intent and guides them to their desired action.
 Not only should your website or app provide relevant content that’s useful, but it should also be inviting and engaging.
 The visuals from UI design help marry functionality and aesthetics and make the website or app approachable to the user.

 Utilizing The UI to Make A Good Impact on Your Business